jonathan-vella/xlr8-migrate/docs/06-quick-guides/index.md

 - ✅ Real-world examples and metrics
 - ✅ Timelines and resource planning guidance
 - ✅ Executive insights and expert tips

+---

+> **Dad Joke:** Why did the executive love Azure migration?
+Because the ROI was always in the cloud!